-Sit down at a restaurant in Portugal and within a few minutes the waiter will normally bring over bread, olives, tuna or sardine paste, and maybe even some small cheeses, pickled carrots, and croquettes like pasteis de bacalhau as well.
+Sit down at a restaurant in Portugal and within a few minutes the waiter will normally bring over bread, olives, tuna or sardine paste, and maybe even some small cheeses, Algarve carrots (in the Algarve), and croquettes like pasteis de bacalhau as well.
 This is known as the couvert, and it’s something that causes a lot of confusion and even anger among people visiting Portugal for the first time.

 There’s no such thing as a free lunch, but many people visiting Portugal assume the couvert will be free.
 It’s not, and people often get very upset when they get charged for it, but that doesn’t mean it’s a scam.

 The couvert is actually a perfectly normal part of Portuguese dining culture.
 It’s also fairly inexpensive, particularly when compared to ordering starters, and means that everyone has something to eat while their main courses are being cooked.

 A couvert containing bread, butter, and sardine paste, for example, will probably come to less than €5 and that’s for everyone at the table.
 Even if it includes more expensive items like meat and cheese, it should still come to less than €10 – much cheaper than everyone at the table ordering a starter.
 Note: this is for a normal traditional Portuguese restaurant and prices may be higher in higher end restaurants.

 Not sure how much the couvert is likely to cost?
 Have a look in the menu.
 Everything will be listed, normally individually although occasionally the couvert has a per person price.
 As mentioned, basic items like bread and butter are normally inexpensive but it’s also worth checking just to be sure.
 It’s also worth paying attention to the more expensive items, and deciding whether you want to say no to anything.